SalmaKHD/Django-Snippets/README.md

   - DRF: allows apis with JSON data for movie CRUD operations
   - JWT: generates and returns access and refresh tokens using simplejwt and protects apis
   - Movie creation: Creating new movies with image upload for movie cover
+  - Radis: used for caching movies every 5 mins

 Tech Stack
 - Python